CSMCH-IASH Visiting Postdoctoral Fellowship in Modern and Contemporary History

 - Eligibility.
 Candidates for the CSMCH-IASH Postdoctoral Fellowship must have been successfully awarded a PhD by the time they apply and must be within 7 years of the award of their PhD, not including career breaks.
 Consideration will be given to the academic record and the publications of all applicants and their capacity to disseminate their views among a community of like-minded people.

 - Theme.
 For 2018-19, the CSMCH steering committee selected ‘Space’ as the Centre’s core theme.
+There will be a new theme for the academic year 2019-20.
 Applicants should explain how their proposed research fits in with this theme.

 - Mentor.
 Candidates will be expected to have been in communication with the member of HCA staff with whom they intend to collaborate before applying, and to name the HCA mentor in their application.
 The collaborator should also provide one of the necessary supporting statements for the Fellowship.